Spiking-LEAF: A Learnable Auditory front-end for Spiking Neural Networks: Experimental Results

 \section{Experimental Results}

-In this section, we evaluate our model on keyword spotting (KWS) and speaker Dataset V2 \cite{speechcommandsv2}, which contains 105,829 one-second utterances of 35 commands.
+In this section, we evaluate our model on keyword spotting (KWS) and speaker identification task.
+For keyword spotting, we use Google Speech Command Dataset V2 \cite{speechcommandsv2}, which contains 105,829 one-second utterances of 35 commands.
 For speaker identification (SI), we use the Voxceleb1 dataset~\cite{Nagrani17} with 153,516 utterances from 1,251 speakers, resulting in a classification task with 1,251 classes.
 We focus our evaluations on the auditory front-end by keeping model architecture and hyperparameters of the backend SNN classifier fixed.
-The source codes will be released to ensure reproducibility.